Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 az webapp config appsettings set --resource-group secureacrsetup --name secureacrweb2021 --settings 'WEBSITE_PULL_IMAGE_OVER_VNET=true'
 ```

-And configure the container image and set image pull to use Managed Identity:
+And configure the container image and set image pull to use managed identity:
 ```bash
 az webapp config set --resource-group secureacrsetup --name secureacrweb2021 --linux-fx-version 'DOCKER|secureacr2021.azurecr.io/privatewebsite:lnx-v1' az resource update --resource-group secureacrsetup --name secureacrweb2021/config/web --set properties.acrUseManagedIdentityCreds=true --resource-type 'Microsoft.Web/sites/config'
 ```

+> **Note**: The app might attempt to pull the image before the configuration is complete which will show up as failed attempts in the logs.
+Giv it a minute or two and the pull will retry with the correct configuration.

-## Alternative solutions
+## Alternative scenarios

 ### Use credentials to pull images
-Instead fo using managed identity, you can use the admin credentials or an Azure AD Service Principal.
+Instead of using managed identity, you can use the admin credentials or an Azure AD Service Principal.
 These values can optionally be stored in Key Vault and configured as Key Vault referenced app settings.

 Configure ACR to enable admin credentials:
 ```bash
 az acr update --resource-group secureacrsetup --name secureacr2021 --admin-enabled
 ```

-Set the registry credentials and disable using managed identity (remember to ensure the `WEBSITE_PULL_IMAGE_OVER_VNET=true` is configured if you want to pull the image over the VNet integration.
+Set the registry credentials and disable using managed identity (remember to ensure the `WEBSITE_PULL_IMAGE_OVER_VNET=true` is configured if you want to pull the image over the VNet integration).
 ```bash
 acr_server_url="https://$(az acr show --name secureacr2021 --query loginServer --output tsv)" acr_username=$(az acr credential show --name secureacr2021 --query username --output tsv)